hansjhoffman/alt-lang/README.md

 # Alt

 The safety of Haskell, the simplicity of Elm, and tooling/web libraries like Elixir & Phoenix.
-A reliable language to build web servers that runs on the Erlang BEAM.
+A reliable language for building web servers that run on the Erlang BEAM.

 # Repl